RushuiGuan/framework/docfx_project/api/index.md

 	- Improved console output capability
 		* create utility to write out in tabular format and list format
 	- clean Albatross.Hosting.Utility.BaseOption class so that its verb doesn't use single character.
-		* verbose flag will trigger
+		* use of the verbose option will change the logging output level to debug
 * Albatross.EFCore
 	- add datelevel data support
 #### v4.1.0 - 2022-10-18